 Imagine that instead of just showing pages in response to that type of user data, the search engines also started spending more time presenting possible query refinements to get at the heart of the intent behind a search – whether there was a certain informational need or situational task that a searcher might be trying to address.

-When people talking about search engines throw the word “semantics” into a description of search, there’s often a discussion on mathematical models that might be used to try to understand the meanings behind words.
+When people talking about search engines throw the word “semantics” into a description of the search, there’s often a discussion on mathematical models that might be used to try to understand the meanings behind words.
 There’s sometimes a reference to the company Applied Semantics, which merged with Google back in 2003, but it seemed on the surface that the methods that Applied Semantics brought to Google were being used with Google’s advertising.

 A Google patent published earlier this year, which I wrote about in Search Based upon Concepts: Applied Semantics and Google describes how the Applied Semantics method could be used in Web search, providing a more interactive approach to search that involves showing suggested query refinements that may expand original queries to go beyond keyword matching to get at the meaning behind a query.

 The globalization of search also means that search engines need to understand multiple languages and return results to searchers around the globe.
 Google has hinted at becoming a multilingual search engine with the development of language models.
 These language models are also a key to looking beyond keywords found upon a page.

 For example, if you were to take a phrase like “auto mechanic,” and translate it into French, and then translate it back into English, there might be a few reasonable results found in that translation back, such as “car mechanic,” and “automobile mechanic,” and “auto mechanic.”
 In my post Google Synonyms Update, I described some of the approaches to synonyms that Google might be using to expand queries for searchers that broaden search results in reasonable ways.

 Several patent filings from Google look beyond matching individual keywords in a document to identifying and discovering phrases that have unique meanings.